Share |

 Please make note in your application that you are eligible for a Forces Discount.

 The school accommodates approximately 250 boarders and 75 day girls.
-Its buildings comprise a 17th century and an 18th century manor with modern purpose-built houses for Sixth Formers and extensive new facilities which include 5 science laboratories; designated modern languages department with a language laboratory; purpose-built drama studio, music school and sports complex; art studio and design technology workshop.
-The Teaching Centre, opened in 2019, provides designated English and Mathematics Departments, ceramics and textiles studios and a professional teaching kitchen.
+Its buildings comprise a 17th century and an 18th century manor combined with modern purpose-built houses and extensive new facilities which include 5 science laboratories; designated modern languages department with a language laboratory; purpose-built drama studio, music school and sports complex; art studio and design technology workshop.
+The Teaching Centre, opened in 2020, provides designated English and Mathematics Departments, ceramics and textiles studios and a professional teaching kitchen.
 Sports facilities include floodlit tennis and netball courts, gym and AstroTurf hockey pitch, a swimming pool, grass athletics track and pitches for lacrosse, rounders and cricket.

 11+: Academic, Drama, Music, Creative Arts